• Skip to primary navigation

 • Strawberries: Clean and chop the strawberries finely.

-• Whisk the egg whites until stiff, start adding the sugar slowly and continue beating until the egg whites are shiny and stiff again.
+• Whisk the egg whites until stiff.
+Slowly add the sugar and continue beating until the egg whites are shiny and stiff again.

 • Combine: Add almost all the chopped strawberries, reserving a small handful for decorating, and continue whisking until the strawberries are incorporated and almost wholly crushed.